‘Destiny’ Studio Bungie Receives $100 Million Investment From Chinese Company NetEase To Create New Worlds

 New Bungie Franchise

-As for the new game, Bungie CEO Pete Parson explained to The Wall Street Journal that the ability to self-publish in the future is a big part of the studio’s focus.
+As for the new game, Bungie CEO Pete Parson explained to the Wall Street Journal that the ability to self-publish in the future is a big part of the studio’s focus.

 “We’ll decide the business model and how the worlds we create go into the market,” he said.

-Bungie and the Destiny franchise has frequently come under fire for decisions relating to microtransactions and an onerous PlayStation exclusivity arrangement that locks content away from Xbox and PC players for a year or more.
-How much these decisions are influenced by Activision and how much they are made by Bungie is unknown but the statement by Parson is interesting in that light.
+Bungie and the Destiny franchise have frequently come under fire for decisions relating to microtransactions and an onerous PlayStation exclusivity arrangement that locks content away from Xbox and PC players for a year or more.
+How much these decisions are influenced by Activision and how much they are made by Bungie is unknown, but the statement by Parson is interesting in that light.

 Additionally, a separate statement from NetEase reveals the new game franchise will be “under the stewardship” of Bungie Chief Creative Officer and Bungie Founder Jason Jones.

-For those unfamiliar with NetEase, it is a major player in the Chinese market with publishing arrangements for Minecraft plus Blizzard titles like Overwatch, Hearthstone, and World of Warcraft as well as several mobile titles specifically made for the country.
+For those unfamiliar with NetEase, it is a major player in the Chinese market with publishing arrangements for Minecraft, plus Blizzard titles like Overwatch, Hearthstone, and World of Warcraft, as well as several mobile titles specifically made for the country.
 The partnership with Bungie represents a significant shift to invest in western game development.

 The launch of a new franchise is likely two years or more away given how much time it takes to create new worlds as Bungie likes to do.
-Meanwhile, the studio still has to finish out its Destiny contract with Activision through a third game and its expansions.
+Meanwhile, the studio still has to finish out its Destiny contract with Activision, with a third game and its expansions.